NeCTAR-RC/nectarcloud-tier0doco/README.md

 We use the branching feature of git to keep your changes separate from other peoples changes.

+- Before you create a branch, make sure your directory is up-to-date `git checkout master`
+    `git pull`

 - create a new git branch for your changes.
 The branch name should be one word and explain what your change is about.
 For example, the content you are